 They also offer an alternate 12% discount just for students through a verification site called Student Beans.

-Where to Buy Vivaia Shoes
+Where to Buy VIVAIA Shoes

-FAQs About Vivaia Shoes
+FAQs About VIVAIA Shoes

-Where are Vivaia shoes made?
+Where are VIVAIA shoes made?

 VIVAIA’s factory is in China, where many recycled plastic bottles and raw materials are available.
-Despite the reputation of manufacturing in China, Vivaia says that its facilities follow ethical working practices.
+Despite the reputation of manufacturing in China, VIVAIA says that its facilities follow ethical working practices.

-Are Vivaia shoes washable?
+Are VIVAIA shoes washable?

-Do Vivaia shoes run small?
+Do VIVAIA shoes run small?

-Who is the owner of Vivaia?
+Who is the owner of VIVAIA?

 The co-founder and brand director is Marina Chen, and the company’s headquarters are in London.

-Are Vivaia shoes slip-resistant?
+Are VIVAIA shoes slip-resistant?

-How long do Vivaia shoes take to ship?
+How long do VIVAIA shoes take to ship?

-Do Vivaia shoes get smelly?
+Do VIVAIA shoes get smelly?

-Why are Vivaia shoes so expensive?
+Why are VIVAIA shoes so expensive?

 While $100 feels like a high price for a pair of flats, VIVAIAs are a fair price compared to other brands that offer a similar quality and style.
 The extra cost comes from the high level of craftsmanship and the advanced technology it takes to turn plastic bottles into responsible footwear.

-Conclusion: So, Are Vivaia Shoes Worth it?
+Conclusion: So, Are VIVAIA Shoes Worth it?

-I’ve worn them for walking all day over cobblestones, out to nice dinners, scrambling over boulders, and swimming at the beach.
+We’ve worn our pairs while walking all day over cobblestones, out to nice dinners, scrambling over boulders, and even swimming at the beach.
 Throughout it all, they’ve stayed comfortable.
 These high-quality shoes are also long-lasting.
 We’ve been testing the Vienna Flats for almost two years now and they’re showing only minimal wear.

-My Vivaias complement many outfits, keep me strolling around in style, and help remove plastic bottles from the ocean.
+Our VIVAIAs complement many outfits, keep us strolling around in style, and help remove plastic bottles from the ocean.
 Win-win!
 We’re in the process of testing two more styles to add to this review because we like them so much!

 ABOUT THE AUTHOR